Offering an Addiction Treatment Solution Like No Other

 - The negative side effects and serious consequences to a person’s health inevitably outweigh whatever fun provided in the beginning.

 Drugs can and do ruin millions of lives and cost billions in wasted dollars each year.
-Substance abuse rehab fills client’s lives instead with purpose and meaning that only a life in recovery can provide.
+Substance and addiction treatment programs fill client’s lives instead with purpose and meaning that only a life in recovery can provide.

 “Peer pressure” is a real phenomenon, but the concept is frequently misunderstood as the tired cliché: ‘Come on.
 Try it.
 It’ll make you fly.’
 Our culture is inundated with images of alcohol and drug use in both the media and online; often those who view it see absolutely no repercussions for the user whatsoever.

-Whether you’re seeking a drug treatment for your family member, friend, or yourself, admissions professionals should be well informed regarding the varied addiction types that exist and be able to offer insight into the recovery process itself—to let you know that the hope for a new life is real.
+Whether you’re seeking a drug or alcohol rehab center for your family member, friend, or yourself, admissions professionals should be well informed regarding the varied addiction types that exist and be able to offer insight into the recovery process itself—to let you know that the hope for a new life is real.

 How do you know if you are abusing a substance?